jaikumar88/ntss-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+For free hosting of your Angular application, you can use platforms like GitHub Pages, Netlify, or Vercel.
+Here's how to deploy your app for free:

+Option 1: GitHub Pages

+Install Angular GitHub Pages Deployer:

+npm install -g angular-cli-ghpages

+Build Your Application:

+ng build --prod --base-href "https://<your-username>.github.io/<repository-name>/"

+Replace <your-username> with your GitHub username and <repository-name> with the name of your repository.
+Deploy to GitHub Pages:

+ngh --dir=dist/ntss-app

+Access Your App: Visit https://<your-username>.github.io/<repository-name>/.